douglasdavis/ddavis.io/content/blog/dask-awkward-optimization.md

 Ok, that's an improvement; **but**, by passing in `columns=["foo", "baz"]`, we would read the whole set of subfields.
-That is, "foo.x", "foo.y", "baz.a", and "baz.b" would be read from disk.
+That is, "foo.x", "foo.y", "baz.a", and "baz.b" will be read from disk.
 Recall that we only need "foo.x" and "baz.b".
 This is a bit of a problem.
 Depending on the types of these columns, we can be reading a huge amount of unnecessary data.